stanford-mast/pocket/deploy/README.md

 Create a s3 bucket for your kops cluster state store.
 Choose a name for your pocket cluster that ends with '.k8s.local', e.g., pocketcluster.k8s.local.

-Login to instance in pocket-kubernetes VPC from which you will launch kubernetes.
+Create and ssh into an instance in pocket-kubernetes VPC from which you will launch kubernetes.
+This instance will serve as the Pocket controller.
+Make sure to create the VM in the private subnet of the pocket-kubernetes VPC and assign the VM's (private) IP address to be `10.1.47.178`.
+This is because the default container images for Pocket storage and metadata nodes assume this IP address for the controller.
+If you use a different IP address for the controller, you will need to update the Pocket storage and metadata Docker images accordingly (see the `dockerfiles` directory of the pocket repo).

 Install [kops](https://github.com/kubernetes/kops):